nairadethya/arch.ai-Internal-Training-Resources/README.md

 ML and Mathematics -

 Yes you need to have a basic understanding of maths to learn machine learning.
-Nothing crazy, just refer you're high school/first year text books to brush the following things -
+Nothing crazy, just refer you're high school/first year text books to brush up the following things -
   1. Algebra.
   2. Probablity.
   3. Differentiation.